cronkitedata/cronkite-docs/docs/index.md

 Most of the materials for the Cronkite School's data journalism course taught by Knight Chair Sarah Cohen are kept here.
 It's also a holding center for some other presentations, like FOIA workshops.

-This site is replacing a lot of the other sites I've made over the years to collect data reporting and public records materials.
+This site is replacing a lot of the other repos I've made over the years to collect data reporting and public records materials.
 I'm trying to get more organized.
-If you're looking for those, you've probably been redirected here.
 It's also an attempt to rein in dead links and outdated materials that no longer work.

 The sections are: